Verification

 • support the transparency and integrity of the data contained within Reserve

-• assist the Reserve in monitoring project developer’s on-going compliance with the Reserve’s protocols
+• monitor the project developer’s on-going compliance with the Reserve’s protocols

-Verification activities differ based on the complexity of project developers’ GHG emissions reductions or removals and the underlying data supporting them.
-However, the verification process will include, at a minimum, the following steps:
+Verification activities differ based on the complexity of the project and the underlying data.
+However, the verification process will include, at minimum, the following steps:

 • Notification of verification activities and case-by-case evaluation of conflict of interest